-To be honest, I don’t think many of us knew what to expect prior to beginning college.
+I don’t think many of us knew what to expect prior to beginning college.
 Some of us had unrealistic expectations going into college, while some of us really had no expectations.
 Either way it’s rare that most young people think about paying back student loans or student loan consolidation prior to entering college.
-We all think we can start an online business and launch the next Facebook.

 Lack of information.